A bound on the primes of bad reduction for CM curves of genus 3: Bounds on the coefficients

 \begin{proof} The first column and row of $\lambda$ are easy to compute.
 The symmetry (i.e., $\alpha,\gamma\in\ZZ$ and the occurrence of $\beta^\vee$) is Mumford \cite[(3) on page 190]{Mumford} (equivalently the first part of Application III on page 208 of loc.~cit.).
 The positive-definiteness (which implies $\alpha,\gamma,n > 0$) is the last paragraph of Application III on page 210 of loc.~cit.).
+It is now straightforward to compute $GF=[n]$ for